 Fallas artists – it is a recognised proper job that you can study for at university – have been working all year in their studios to create the cartoon-like papier-mâché figures that depict celebrities, film stars, television personalities, politicians and members of the royal family as well as mythical and fantasy characters.
 Some make you laugh, some make you think, quite a few are rather rude.
 Others are just plain baffling to the untrained eye to be honest but it’s all part of the fun at this massive street festival.

 So how did it start?
 The origins are a bit vague, with overlapping pagan and Christian rituals but it seems to have evolved from a tradition going back to the 15th century or thereabouts.
 Saint Joseph – San José – is the patron saint of the carpenters’ guilds and is celebrated on March 19th.
 On this date, the carpenters would mark the end of winter and the onset of spring by burning the wooden poles that they had used to hang their lanterns on over the winter.
 Bear with me here… They would chuck woodshavings and old bits of rubbish on it to keep the fire going.
-Then they started adding bits of material, then an old hat, and the pole started resembling a human figure, called the ninot.
+Then they started adding scraps of material, then an old hat, and the pole started resembling a human figure, called the ninot.
 The next thing was that the effigies were placed on some sort of platform so that it was easier to see them – and so on until we get to the over-the-top extravaganza we have today.

 There are more than 700 fallas at around 400 sites around the city but the ones that that get the most attention are those that have won a place in the coveted Special Section.
 When I was there last year, I did some serious trudging around looking at these creations.
 The weather was perfect, sunny with clear blue skies, warm enough to go out without a coat but not uncomfortably hot.
 Fallas is all about drifting around town with a bunch of friends with a vague plan to tick as many different fallas as possible off your list.
 This will take some time, days in fact.
 It’s not just that there are a lot of fallas to see, but that there are a lot of distractions along the way.